squeek502/resinator/README.md

 - The preprocessed `.rc` file will then be compiled into a `.res` file
 - The `.res` file can then be linked into an executable by a linker

+`resinator` is similar to `llvm-rc` and GNU's `windres`, in that it aims to be a cross-platform alternative to [the Windows `rc.exe` tool](https://learn.microsoft.com/en-us/windows/win32/menurc/using-rc-the-rc-command-line-).

+However, unlike `llvm-rc` and `windres` (see [this section](#an-example-of-the-differences-between-the-implementations)), `resinator` aims to get as close to 1:1 compatibility with the Windows `rc.exe` implementation as possible.
+That is, the ideal would be:

+- The `.res` output of `resinator` should match the `.res` output of the Windows `rc.exe` in as many cases as possible (if not exactly, then functionally).
+However, `resinator` will not support all valid `.rc` files (i.e. `#pragma code_page` support will be limited to particular code pages).
+- `resinator` should fail to compile `.rc` files that the Windows `rc.exe` tool fails to compile.

+In practice, though, 1:1 compatibility is not actually desirable, as there are quirks/bugs in the `rc.exe` implementation that `resinator` attempts to handle better.

 ## Comparison to `rc.exe` (the Win32 RC compiler)

 `resinator` is a drop-in replacement for `rc.exe` with some improvements, some known exceptions, and some caveats.

+#### `resinator` relies on an external preprocessor

+`rc.exe` is self-contained and includes its own preprocessor implementation, while `resinator` relies on either `zig` or `clang` (in that order of preference) to handle preprocessing.

-### `resinator` has better error messages
+#### `resinator` has better error messages

 ![](https://github.com/squeek502/resinator/assets/2389051/1d2a6dd1-dbcb-4df8-88b1-ab1b84ea36eb)

-### `resinator` handles edge cases better and avoids miscompilations
+#### `resinator` handles edge cases better and avoids miscompilations

 `resinator` avoids some miscompilations of the Win32 RC compiler and generally handles edge cases better (e.g. resource data size overflow).
 See [this exhaustive list of intentional differences between `resinator` and `rc.exe`](https://squeek502.github.io/resinator/divergences.html).

-Also, `resinator` will emit warnings/errors for many of these differences:
+Also, `resinator` will emit helpful warnings/errors for many of these differences:

 ![](https://github.com/squeek502/resinator/assets/2389051/85150176-a06f-47a4-9e80-ed15961a1d72)

-### `resinator` does not support UTF-16 encoded scripts
+#### `resinator` does not support UTF-16 encoded scripts

 This is a limitation of the preprocessor that is used by `resinator` (see [this issue](https://github.com/squeek502/resinator/issues/5)).

-### `resinator` will auto-detect system include paths by default
+#### `resinator` will auto-detect system include paths by default

 `.rc` files can `#include` files from MSVC/Windows SDKs (most commonly, `windows.h`).
-The paths for these files are typically provided via the `INCLUDE` environment variable or the `/i` command line option. `resinator` supports the same options, but it will also try to auto-detect system include paths on Windows, or use the MinGW includes bundled with Zig if `zig clang` is being used as the preprocessor (meaning that if `zig` is used as the preprocessor, `#include "windows.h"` will work by default on Linux).
+The paths for these files are typically provided via the `INCLUDE` environment variable or the `/i` command line option. `resinator` supports the same options, but it will also try to auto-detect system include paths on Windows, or use the MinGW includes bundled with Zig if `zig` is being used as the preprocessor (meaning that if `zig` is used as the preprocessor, `#include "windows.h"` will work by default on Linux).

 This behavior can be controlled with the `/:auto-includes` CLI option.